Dendrarium – Zlatni Mostove – Planinets – Dendrarium

 Transport: by car, or by bus to Bistritsa Village

 Bistritsa Village is on the east side of Vitosha and can best be reached from the ring road.
 The three main districts on the north side of Vitosha, from west to east, are Boyana, Dragalevtsi, and Simeonovo.
 If you continue on the ring road past Simeonovo in an easterly direction, you come to Sofia Ring Mall and Ikea.
-Just before these is the turning that takes you to the start of the only lift that is still working on Vitosha, the Simeonovo-Aleko cabin lift.
+Just before these is the turning that takes you to the start of the only lift that is still working on Vitosha, the Simeonovo-Aleko gondola lift.
 Immediately after Ikea is a roundabout.
 Turn right here and the road will take you uphill to Bistritsa.
 The road reaches a summit, where there are turnings left to Pancharevo and right to Simeonovo, and then descends into Bistritsa proper.
 After crossing Bistritsa River, you are in the centre, an open grassy area.
 The following buses – 69, 70, 98, 314 – will drop you here, at the stop marked “Selo Bistritsa”.

 The mountain is on your right.
 You have just crossed Bistritsa River, which tumbles down the mountainside and eventually flows into Lake Pancharevo to the east.
 There are two walks that begin from Bistritsa – one to a small waterfall; the other to the village of Zheleznitsa.
 They both have the same starting point.
 To reach this point, you need to take the first turning on the right after the bus stop.
 This is Stefan Stambolov Street.
 There is a ProMarket grocery store on the corner.
 You follow this street for 2.9 kilometres.
 700 metres from the centre, it crosses the river.
 Keep going uphill.
 After another kilometre, the road veers left – ignore the dead-end street in front of you.
 Having crossed back over the river, it then leaves the houses behind.
 There is a small car park on the left.
 Where it enters Vitosha Nature Park, ignore the turning on the right and keep going uphill.
 After another 400 metres, you come to a second car park on the left.
 This is a good place to park.
 If there are no places, you can park further up on the verge.
 Continue to where the road ends in another 300 metres.